-US Open Lookahead: No. 1 seed Djokovic takes on American
+US Open Lookahead: California’s Brooksby, 20, faces Djokovic

 NEW YORK (AP) — LOOKAHEAD TO MONDAY:

-Novak Djokovic tries to move one win closer toward becoming the first man since 1969 to win a calendar-year Grand Slam and break a tie with Roger Federer and Rafael Nadal for most major titles among men if he wins the tournament.
-He tied them with 20 after winning this year’s Australian Open, French Open and Wimbledon.
-Djokovic plays 20-year–old American Jenson Brooksby.
-Brooksby began this season ranked outside the top 300 and is now a career-best 99th.
-He is a wild-card entry at this surprise-filled U.S. Open and takes on No. 1 Djokovic in Arthur Ashe Stadium on Monday night for a quarterfinal berth.
-Shelby Rogers follows her upset of top-seeded Ash Barty with a match against 18-year-old Emma Raducanu.
-Rogers had been 0-6 lifetime against top-seeded players.
-Olympic gold medalist and 11th-seeded Belinda Bencic plays seventh-ranked Iga Swiatek.
+Novak Djokovic plays 20-year-old Californian Jenson Brooksby in the fourth round of the U.S. Open in Arthur Ashe Stadium at night, the next step in the No. 1 seed’s bid to become the first man since 1969 to win a calendar-year Grand Slam.
+Djokovic also is trying to win his 21st career major trophy and break a tie with Roger Federer and Rafael Nadal for the most among men.
+Djokovic tied them by winning this year’s Australian Open, French Open and Wimbledon championships.
+Brooksby is a wild-card entry who began this season ranked outside the top 300 and is now a career-best 99th.
+Shelby Rogers follows her upset of top-seeded Ash Barty with a match against 18-year-old Emma Raducanu, while Tokyo Olympics gold medalist Belinda Bencic plays 2020 French Open champion Iga Swiatek.

 MONDAY’S FORECAST